Public Works of Art Project: Birmingham

-In June 1934, the Birmingham Public Library exhibited an oil painting of the Tannehill Furnace by Carrie Hill, a portrait of John Herbert Phillips by Mrs. Effie Gibson, and had received but had yet to display five prints by "Eastern" artists.
+In June 1934, the Birmingham Public Library exhibited an oil painting of the Tannehill Furnace by Carrie Hill and a portrait of John Herbert Phillips by Mrs. Effie Gibson; it had received but had yet to display five prints by "Eastern" artists.

 Indianapolis

 There was a PWAP show at the Herron Institute in Indiana in June 1934.

 Brooklyn

 The Brooklyn Museum hosted a show in October 1934 of "31 contemporary artists, featuring accessions acquired through the Public Works of Art Project."

 Wilmington, Delaware

 The Fine Arts Society of the Wilmington City Library put on a show of local PWAP art from October 15 to 27, 1934.